rNLKJA/Twitter-Data-Analysis-with-HPC/README.md

 <!-- We do achieve 10/10 for this assignment -->

-> Be careful about plagiarism, we are not response for that lol - 2023-04 Wei & Sunchuangyu
+> Be careful about plagiarism, we are not response for that lol <br>
+> If this repository is helpful, please star it <br>
+> 2023-04 Wei & Sunchuangyu

 ## Project overview